JunMa11/COVID-19-CT-Seg-Benchmark/README.md

-## Segmentation Task 3: Learning with existing annotations
+## Segmentation Task 3: Learning with both COVID-19 and non-COVID-19 CT scans

-> This task also aims to segment lung and infection in COVID-19 CT scans, but a few labeled COVID-19 CT scans are allowed to be used during training.

-> For each subtask, 5-fold cross validation result should be reported, and [here]() is the dataset split file.
+> This task is also to segment lung and infection in COVID-19 CT scans, but a limited labeled COVID-19 CT scans are allowed to be used during training.
+For each subtask, 5-fold cross validation result should be reported, and [here]() is the dataset split file.